acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## See No Evil
 Mon, 24 Jul 2017 17:08:31

 "Why am I telling you all this?
-Because I fear that, except for a few of us remaining graybeards and some immigrants from the world&rdquo;s manifold tyrannies and anarchies, most Americans are too young to remember, even vicariously, the ills that the world can inflict and the effort it takes to withstand and restrain them.
-They have studied no history, so not only can they not distinguish Napoleon from Hitler, but also they have no conception of how many ills mankind has suffered or inflicted on itself and how heroic has been the effort of the great, the wise, and the good over the centuries to advance the world&rdquo;s enlightenment and civilization&rdquo;”efforts that the young have learned to scorn as the self-interested machinations of dead white men to maintain their dominance.
-While young people are examining their belly buttons for microaggressions, real evil still haunts the world, still inheres in human nature; and those who don&rdquo;t know this are at risk of being ambushed and crushed by it."&mdash;Myron Magnet (in <a href="https://www.city-journal.org/html/see-no-evil-15330.html" target="_blank">The City Journal</a>&mdash;do read it all)
+Because I fear that, except for a few of us remaining graybeards and some immigrants from the world&rsquo;s manifold tyrannies and anarchies, most Americans are too young to remember, even vicariously, the ills that the world can inflict and the effort it takes to withstand and restrain them.
+They have studied no history, so not only can they not distinguish Napoleon from Hitler, but also they have no conception of how many ills mankind has suffered or inflicted on itself and how heroic has been the effort of the great, the wise, and the good over the centuries to advance the world&rsquo;s enlightenment and civilization&mdash;efforts that the young have learned to scorn as the self-interested machinations of dead white men to maintain their dominance.
+While young people are examining their belly buttons for microaggressions, real evil still haunts the world, still inheres in human nature; and those who don&rsquo;t know this are at risk of being ambushed and crushed by it."&mdash;Myron Magnet (in <a href="https://www.city-journal.org/html/see-no-evil-15330.html" target="_blank">The City Journal</a>&mdash;do read it all)

 ## On the D-Word
 Mon, 24 Jul 2017 17:14:03

 "The part of Christian teaching that is most obscure to contemporary Christians and pseudos is the frequent reference in the Gospels to Demons, and Demonic inhabitation.
 Christ is Himself the source of this curiously unmodern &ldquo;point of view.&rdquo; Then Paul carries it the further nine yards.
-If you haven&rdquo;t noticed this, you weren&rdquo;t reading carefully enough.
-(Or maybe you haven&rdquo;t read it at all?)"&mdash;David Warren, <a href="http://www.davidwarrenonline.com/2017/07/24/on-the-d-word/" target="_blank"></a>)
+If you haven&rsquo;t noticed this, you weren&rsquo;t reading carefully enough.
+(Or maybe you haven&rsquo;t read it at all?)"&mdash;David Warren, <a href="http://www.davidwarrenonline.com/2017/07/24/on-the-d-word/" target="_blank"></a>)

 ## The Answer
 Wed, 09 Aug 2017 02:50:36